Growth and Decline of Appomattox Court House

 Canal.

-(with bed and board) was 25 cents.
+for a laborer (with bed and board) was 25 cents.
 By 1860, the average worker's salary had doubled to 50 cents a day.
-A skilled laborer --
+A skilled

+abrupt halt.
 Tobacco output dropped to 656,944 pounds.
-The labor intensive leaf crop that had spurred the boom was also greatly responsible
+The labor intensive leaf crop that had spurred the boom was also greatly

 and was notorious for robbing the soil of nutrients.
 Local farmers were forced to increase production of corn, oats, and wheat